 - Allow someone else to sign your tax return.

-Note that unless you limit the scope of the power of attorney, your representative may take any of the above or other actions.
+Note that unless you limit the scope of a power of attorney, your representative may take any of the above or other actions.
 This could include agreeing that you will pay money with no further option to challenge or appeal the IRS decision.

 When is a Form 2848 not needed?